tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

 This year, EEU has been a rock paper scissors between three teams: 9Pandas, BetBoom, and Team Spirit.

-Bibimbap
-boombox
-bed bath beyond

-Surprisingly, their best finish at the Berlin Major was with Rodjer standing in for Solo.
+Each of them took a turn topping their regional league, but Pandas had the highest DPC LAN finish at the Berlin Major despite Rodjer standing in for Solo.

 **What would success look like?** Pretty much every year that Solo and Ramzes were teammates at TI, they were considered favorites.
 I would know.
 I put them into my Compendium predictions to win it literally every time.
 Then that old VP would proceed to consistently drop the ball at TI7.
 And TI8.
 And TI9.